-There are more than 400 public schools in Phoenix in both large and small districts, as well as more than 500 charter and private schools that serve students from kindergarten through 12th grade.
-The Phoenix metropolitan area includes the city itself, Maricopa County, most of Pinal County and parts of southern Yavapai County.
-The Valley of the Sun is home to Mesa Public Schools, the largest school district in the state.
-Serving the cities of Mesa, Tempe and Chandler, the district serves some 69,000 students in traditional grades K-12, as well as alternative schools based on nontraditional curriculums.
+Education is a central component when it comes to attracting new residents and Phoenix takes this seriously.
+Phoenix has more than 200 public school districts, over 400 charter and private schools that serve students from kindergarten through 12th grade.
+The Valley of the Sun is home to Mesa Public Schools the largest school district in the state.
+Serving the cities of Mesa Tempe and Chandler the district serves some 69000 students in traditional grades K-12 as well as alternative schools.

-In all, education is a priority in Phoenix and throughout the state – and it shows.
-The Arizona Department of Education announced that Arizona students again performed above the national average on the College Board’s SAT college readiness examination during the 2011-2012 school year.
+The Arizona Department of Education announced that Arizona students again performed above the national average on the College Board’s SAT college readiness examination during the 2016-2017 school year.
 This year’s performance of Arizona’s students marks a six-year upward trend.
-Arizona students scored 519 in critical reading with the national average at 496, and they scored 525 in math, while the national average was 514.
-And in writing, Arizona students scored 500, while the national average was 488.
+Arizona students scored 563 in reading and writing and 553 in math.

 Committed to education

-Each year, the mayor and Phoenix city council support the Phoenix Youth and Teen Services to fund the programs and activities that provide constructive activities for teens.
-The city has also created The Dropout Prevention Program working with national, state and local organizations to encourage kids to stay in school, pursue post-secondary education or careers, and provide after-school activities.
+The mayor and Phoenix city council support the Phoenix Youth and Teen Services to fund the programs and activities that provide activities for teens.
+The city has also created The Dropout Prevention Program working with national state and local organizations.
+This program encourages kids to stay in school, pursue post-secondary education or careers and provide after-school activities.